opengeospatial/omsf-profile/README.md

 *Notes:*

-* As the simple features profile data models for level SF-0 does not allow for including the strutural (object oriented) presentation of the feature of interest of the Observation, it's presented by one mandatory (foiGeometry) and two optional (foiName and foiReference) properties.
+* As the simple features profile data models for level SF-0 does not allow for including the structural (object oriented) presentation of the feature of interest of the Observation, it's presented by one mandatory (foiGeometry) and two optional (foiName and foiReference) properties.
 The foiReference property can be used to optionally refer to a full, external description of the feature of interest.
 * Time properties with possible period content (phenomenonTime and validTime) have been encoded as two separate properties, one for the period start time (inclusive) and another for the period end time.
 The values are always of type xsd:dateTime.
 As the phenomenonTime may also be a time instant, the O&M simple features may either include a single phenomenonTime property (instant) or one or both of phenomenonTimeStart and phenomenonTimeEnd properties.
 If either the start or the end is not provided, the time period must be interpreted as an open-ended period.
 * The metadata, relatedObservation and procedure properties are all provided as a reference-only.
 * The observedProperty is provided as a code list with an optional namespace, rather than a plain reference, for semantic and practical reasons: the observed properties (such as air temperature) typically have code-list type, well-known identifiers, which is enough for unambiguous identification and just the right level of complexity for this schema.
 Also the by-reference property values (using xlink) are often not shown in mapping applications, unlike code list values expressed as a restricted gml:CodeType as required in the GML Simple Features Profile specification.